 Volleyball coaches are looking for things like height, jump, athleticism, quick feet, good arm swing, and intangibles like attitude and persistence.
-It’s not just how high a player can get, but showing they have a lot of different contacts with the ball.
-For setters, they are looking for the most possible number of sets from the front row and the back.
+It's not just how high a player can get, but showing they have a lot of different contacts with the ball.

-Team volleyball players should start conditioning workouts at least two to three months before the season starts.
+Volleyball players should start conditioning workouts at least two to three months before the season starts.
 Volleyball conditioning combines three main areas: cardio, strength training, and plyometrics.